Graves disease is the most common cause of hyperthyroidism.

 The pituitary gland produces thyroid-stimulating hormone (TSH), which stimulates the thyroid gland to produce thyroid hormones.
 The pituitary gland slows or speeds the release of TSH, depending on whether the levels of thyroid hormones circulating in the blood are getting too high or too low.

 Hyperthyroidism affects about 1% of people in the United States.
-It can occur at any age but is more common in women during menopause and after childbirth.
+It can occur at any age but is more common in women between the ages of 20 and 50 years.

 The most common causes include

-Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder.
+Graves disease, the most common cause of hyperthyroidism, is an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers autoimmune disorders is not known.
+Symptoms vary depending on... read more .
 In an autoimmune disorder, the person's immune system produces antibodies that attack the body's own tissues.
 Usually, the antibodies damage cells and worsen their ability to function.
 However, in Graves disease, the antibodies stimulate the thyroid to produce and secrete excess thyroid hormones into the blood.
 This cause of hyperthyroidism is often hereditary and almost always leads to enlargement of the thyroid.

 Toxic multinodular goiter (Plummer disease), in which there are many nodules (small lumps), one or more of which may start to produce and secrete excess thyroid hormone.
 This disorder is more common with aging but is uncommon in adolescents and young adults.